Personal Education Plans (PEPS)

 Personal Education Plans

 A Personal Education Plan (PEP) is a document held by schools and colleges which relates to a particular child and sets out their educational targets for attainment and achievement, and recommendations for how this will be done.
 Children in Care have the right to expect the outcomes we want for every child.
 Local authorities have a duty to promote the educational achievement of children in care under section 52 of the Children Act 2004 and must ensure all children in care from age three upwards have an effective, robust and up-to-date PEP.
-As a local authority we have extended this to include our two year olds, who are now also eligible for the lower rate Pupil Premium.
+As a local authority we have extended this to include our two year olds.
 Social workers must liaise directly with schools and all other relevant parties to arrange PEP meetings on a termly basis.

 Schools are also accountable for ensuring all children in their care have an up-to-date PEP in place, which is reviewed on a termly basis and will be asked about these at the time of any inspection.